 Blocking of open sides with plants, walls, etc. is not permitted.

-If the farmer’s market is outdoors, staff and customers are not required to wear a mask.
-If the farmer’s market is indoors, then staff and customers are required to wear a mask.
+Vendors and volunteers are required to wear a mask at outdoor Famer’s Markets.
+If the farmer’s market is indoors, vendors, volunteers and customers are required to wear a mask.

 The number of tables allowed depends on the size of the approved outdoor patio or dining area.
 Consult your municipality for bylaws and other requirements for setting up an outdoor patio or dining area.